Note: This book was written in days before we had ever dreamed of starting Homeschooling Torah.

 “Some of us are ‘turned off’ when we see that a particular material was designed for the learning disabled.
 We don’t have any children like that!
 We look elsewhere.
 But the truth is if it works with learning disabled students, it is some of the best material on the market!
 What the learning disabled need is the very best teaching methods combined with a variety of methods of review, consistent small doses of practice and lots of built-in features to keep them interested over the long haul.
 What child wouldn’t be blessed by that?” (p.
 60).

 - Teaching reading — She gives too many choices!
 LOL!
 In my opinion, this is an area that is as difficult to do as it looks.
 My seven children have all had differences that really show up when trying to learn to read.
 (Well, 5 have learned so far.)
 I heard Joyce teach a workshop on her Scaredy Cat Reading System, and I have have always used the techniques she taught.
-However, in all honesty, I use her techniques in combination with my Abeka and All About Spelling materials.
+However, in all honesty, I use her techniques in combination with other curriculum, including Abeka and All About Spelling materials.
 Sometimes it just takes a weird combination to get a mom’s personality and the child’s strengths and weaknesses to all line up.
 However, I agree with her statement, “I knew that God wrote a book.
 He is not capricious, deciding that some can learn to read and others should not.
 If He wrote a book, His desire was that everyone be able to read it” (p.
 60).

 - Teaching Discernment in Literature (chapter 19) – This is a list of discussions to have after reading a book or piece of literature.
 It goes way beyond reading “comprehension” and helps a child discern good and evil in literature.
 I’ve never seen a list like this, and I love it.
 I want to print it, then have my children quickly fill it out as a “book report” after some of the chapter books that they read.
 Then we can discuss it together.